foopsss/hosts/README.md

 * **Android**: similarly to the last two OSs, the file is located in *system/etc* and can be modified in a series of ways:
   * Using an app like [AdAway](https://forum.xda-developers.com/showthread.php?t=2190753) (root), [PornAway](https://forum.xda-developers.com/android/apps-games/root-pornaway-block-porn-sites-t3460036) (root) or [Blokada](https://github.com/blokadaorg/blokada) with [hosts-porn](https://raw.githubusercontent.com/foopsss/hosts/master/hosts-porn) as a hosts source.
   * Editing the file located in *system* and directly pasting everything there.
 It can also be taken outside the device and edited in a computer, just take in mind that when it's put back into system it has to have rw-r-r (644) permissions.
-  * Through [Magisk](https://github.com/topjohnwu/Magisk/): I've made [a module](https://github.com/foopsss/hosts/releases) that places a new up-to-date hosts file inside system.
-It just requires flashing it through the "Modules" tab.

 **An important note**: On Android 10 the system partition cannot be modified so a Magisk module is required to make AdAway and PornAway work systemlessly which can be obtained from Magisk settings, under the "Systemless Hosts" option.
-Or, my own module can be installed as a replacement.

 # Other useful links
 * [PornAway's hosts sources](https://github.com/mhxion/pornaway/tree/master/hosts).